-COLUMN Establishment of the Security and Trust Office In July 2020, we established the Security and Trust Office to reinforce Structure of the Security and Trust Office Group governance by centralizing and consolidating security functions at Head of the Security and Trust Office: the holding company.
-This organization has three main missions: Shinichi Yokohama, Chief Information Security Officer Proposing and presenting cybersecurity measures across the Group and promoting activities at each operating company, Chief cybersecurity Conducting cybersecurity activities (including incident response) at the Counselor to Group CISO strategist holding company (including laboratories), and Serving as the Group's representative on cybersecurity issues, dissemi-Advocacy nating information and fostering external alliances.
-Human Incident and Architecture Governance Operations resource communicadevelopment The scope of the three missions outlined above includes OT systems, as well as internal tion IT systems.
+Establishment of the Security and Trust Office

+In July 2020, we established the Security and Trust Office to reinforce Group governance by centralizing and consolidating security functions at the holding company.
+This organization has three main missions:

+- Proposing and presenting cybersecurity measures across the Group and promoting activities at each operating company, - Conducting cybersecurity activities (including incident response) at the holding company (including laboratories), and - Serving as the Group's representative on cybersecurity issues, disseminating information and fostering external alliances. - $\mbox{\ensuremath{^{\star}}}$ The scope of the three missions outlined above includes OT systems, as well as internal IT systems.